Days of Wine and Roses - Joe and Kirsten's Apartment

 ... and Now, the mailboxes in the breezeway have been upgraded in response to unauthorized letter removals over the years.

 Then ...
 The apartment has a clear view to the Golden Gate Bridge.
 Was this scene filmed in one of 1800 Pacific's apartments?
 CitySleuth and the building manager think not.
-The interior, especially the fireplace, is sufficiently different in layout to suggest that a studio set was used with a photo plate for the view.
+The interior, especially the fireplace, is sufficiently different in layout to suggest that this is a studio set using a photo plate to simulate the view.

 ... the window view now, in addition, the building's view of the bridge, below, though similar to the movie's, does not properly line up with the Marin headlands behind it.
 The movie photo was taken from a spot further west.